VitalyAstro/ir_reduce/ir_reduce/README.md

 * **scratch** contains experiments that use or where used to build the library.
 Don't expect to be able to run them but maybe they give some context/ideas

+* **tools** contains some scripts to create test images and profile a typical run of the reduction toolchain, profiler outputs gperf and kcachegrind compatible files

 ## Tests
 There are two kinds of tests: Unit tests that verify that a given function/unit works well and integration/end-to-end tests that work on real data.
 For them to work scamp and SExtractor must be installed, available as `scamp` and `sex` in the PATH and a directory "testdata" be present